An appropriate statistical approach for nonequilibrium particle production: Results

-The dependence of $\gamma_s$ and $\gamma_q$ on $\sqrt{s_{NN}}$ is presented in Fig. \ref{fig:1}.
-The solid symbols refer to the present results from the statistical fits of the measured $\mathrm{K}^+/\pi^+$ ratio to the generic (non)extensive calculations, Eq. (\ref{FDn1}), while the open symbols represent the calculations from the extensive hadron resonance gas (HRG) model based on extensive BG statistics \cite{Tawfik:2017ehz,Tawfik:2017oyn}.
-Top panel of Fig. \ref{fig:1} shows $\gamma_s$ in dependence on $\sqrt{s_{NN}}$ as calculated in generic (non)extensive statistics, where $\gamma_q=1$, i.e., partial--chemical nonequilibrium.
-Bottom panel of Fig. \ref{fig:1} depicts the dependence of $\gamma_s$ (left panel) and $\gamma_q$ (right panel) on $\sqrt{s_{NN}}$, i.e., full--chemical nonequilibrium.
-The proposed expression, Eq. (\ref{eq:ourFit}), based on generic (non)extensive statistics for the dependence of $\gamma_s$ and/or $\gamma_q$ on $\sqrt{s_{NN}}$ is depicted by solid curves.
-The double--dotted curves are the corresponding expressions deduced from the extensive HRG model, which is based on exensive BG statistics \cite{Tawfik:2017ehz,Tawfik:2017oyn}.
+Figure \ref{fig:1} presents the relationship between $\gamma_s$ and $\gamma_q$ with respect to $\sqrt{s_{NN}}$.
+The solid symbols represent the current findings obtained from statistical fits of the measured $\mathrm{K}^+/\pi^+$ ratio to the generic (non)extensive calculations, as described by Eq. (\ref{FDn1}).
+On the other hand, the open symbols depict the calculations derived from the extensive hadron resonance gas (HRG) model, which is based on extensive BG statistics \cite{Tawfik:2016rrv,Tawfik:2017oyn}.
+The top panel of Figure 1 illustrates the variation of $\gamma_s$ with $\sqrt{s_{NN}}$ as calculated using generic (non)extensive statistics, where $\gamma_q=1$, indicating partial-chemical nonequilibrium.
+In the bottom panel of Fig. \ref{fig:1}, the left panel represents the dependence of $\gamma_s$ on $\sqrt{s_{NN}}$, while the right panel shows the dependence of $\gamma_q$ on $\sqrt{s_{NN}}$, indicating full-chemical nonequilibrium.
+The solid curves in the figure represent the proposed expression, Eq. (\ref{eq:ourFit}), based on generic (non)extensive statistics for the dependence of $\gamma_s$ and/or $\gamma_q$ on $\sqrt{s_{NN}}$.
+On the other hand, the double-dotted curves represent the corresponding expressions derived from the extensive HRG model, which is based on extensive BG statistics \cite{Tawfik:2016rrv,Tawfik:2017oyn}.